cllckn/database-management-systems/module4/README.md

     "code" CHAR(6) NOT NULL,
     "name" VARCHAR(40) NOT NULL,
     "category" INTEGER NOT NULL,
-    "manufactureDate" DATE DEFAULT '2019-01-01',
+    "date" DATE DEFAULT '2019-01-01',
     "unitPrice" MONEY,
     "quantity" SMALLINT DEFAULT 0,
     CONSTRAINT "productsPK" PRIMARY KEY("id"),
     CONSTRAINT "productsUnique" UNIQUE("code"),
     CONSTRAINT "productsCheck" CHECK("quantity" >= 0),
-    CONSTRAINT "productCategoryFK" FOREIGN KEY("category") REFERENCES "ProductCategory"(id)
+    CONSTRAINT "productCategoryFK" FOREIGN KEY("category") REFERENCES "ProductCategories"(id)
 );

 ```

-- The `"categoryID"` column in the `"Products"` table references the `"categoryID"` column in the `"ProductCategories"` table.
+- The `"category"` column in the `"Products"` table references the `"id"` column in the `"ProductCategories"` table.

 By default, `ON DELETE` and `ON UPDATE` actions are adjusted as `NO ACTION`.